allisontharp/techtrek/source/_posts/Building-a-Web-App-Using-AI.md

 When it came time to deploy, it was a nightmare.
 The way it was set up, it was going to be expensive and difficult to deploy to AWS.
 I spent a lot of time trying to get it to make the NextJS API deployable, and ultimately ended up switching to [Cursor](https://www.cursor.com), and having it rewrite the endpoints to Lambdas (see [Lessons Learned > Picking The Right Tool For The Job](#picking-the-right-tool-for-the-job) below for more information on the AI switch).

 Once I got things working both locally and deployed, it did feel like I was on some god mode coding wise.
 It got to a point where it felt like it was just reading my mind and I could tab complete.
-I think a measure of a good engineer will quickly become not being lazy with AI code completions -- it can be very tempting to just trust it once it starts working correctly.
+I think a measure of a good engineer will quickly become how disciplined they are with AI code completions -- it can be very tempting to just trust it once it starts working correctly.

 # Lessons Learned
 ## Picking The Right Tool For The Job